 Our bodies respond to the pins in a variety of ways.
 A sensation of heaviness or effervescence may occur; you may feel peaceful or euphoric.
 Patients are monitored closely and treatments are adjusted to the comfort of our visitors.
 Depending on the individual, the condition, and the location of the poke, the acupuncture needles are retained for 0-40 minutes.
 This is time for rest and rejuvenation.

 Acupuncture is one aspect of Oriental Medicine (OM), Traditional Chinese Medicine (TCM), and Classical Chinese Medicine (CCM).

 One Medicine's acupuncture treatments often include adjunct healing modalities, such as moxibustion, cupping, auricular therapies (ear needles, ear beads, ear seeds, ear massage, etc.), Korean Hand Therapy (KHT), magnet therapy, Chinese herbal medicine, Chinese food therapy, lifestyle recommendations, stone healing, energy medicine, and more.
 Our appointments are tailored to the individual at the time of treatment and will never be the same.
-They are very special and individualized visits.
-If there are therapies that you are interested in learning more about, please ask.
+They are very special, individualized visits.

 Since November 1997, the National Institutes of Health (NIH) has noted acupuncture as an effective treatment for pain and an adjunct therapy for additional conditions, including stroke rehabilitation headache, addiction, and carpal tunnel syndrome.